- You do not have any products in your shopping cart yet.

 - Humidity: approximately 45–60 %

-Within this range, the wood still works but in a normal, non-critical manner.
-Anything significantly warmer, colder, or drier causes unnecessary stress in the wood.
+Within this range, the wood will still work but within a normal, non-critical scope.
+Anything significantly warmer, colder or drier causes unnecessary stress on the wood.

-How do you properly care for oiled, waxed, or sealed surfaces?
+How do you properly care for oiled, waxed or sealed surfaces?

 What does an “open-pored” surface mean for your daily life?

-Oiled, waxed, or sealed surfaces are open-pored.
+Oiled, waxed or sealed surfaces are open-pored.
 That means:

 - The wood can continue to absorb and release moisture.

-- The surface feels warm, natural, and lively.
+- The surface feels warm, natural and lively.

 - Small damages can often be repaired by yourself with proper care.

-This openness is exactly why you need to be a bit more attentive in care than with a fully sealed lacquer surface.
+This very openness is the reason why you need to be a bit more attentive in care than with a fully sealed lacquer surface.

-How do you clean oiled or waxed surfaces daily?
+How do you clean oiled or waxed surfaces in daily use?

 Daily and regular cleaning is uncomplicated if you follow a few basic rules: